 - Display settings.
 Sometimes, your display settings might change with a Windows update which results in the black bars.

-Please make sure you follow all the solutions in order to ensure a quick workaround.
-The cause of the issue can vary depending on your machine, therefore, it is important for you to go through them all.
+Please make sure you follow all the solutions to ensure a quick workaround.
+The cause of the issue can vary depending on your machine, therefore, you need to go through them all.

 Solution 1: Change Display Settings

-The most general cause of the black bars is your system’s Display settings.
-Sometimes, your display settings can change due to a Windows update etc. which results in the black bars on the side of the monitor.
-Therefore, in order to fix it, you will have to change your display settings.
+The most general cause of the black bars is your system’s Display Settings.
+Sometimes, your display settings can change due to a Windows update, etc. which results in the black bars on the side of the monitor.
+Therefore, to fix it, you will have to change your display settings.
 Here’s how:

 - Go to Desktop, right-click and select Display settings.